cslr/resonanz/README.txt

 DEPENDENCIES

-- FFTW3 (Fastest Fourier Transform in the West) library libfftw3-dev

 - SDL2 and SDL2_ttf, SDL2_image, SDL2_gfx (NOT SDL1.2 or something similar)
   You need to fetch these and compile them from libsdl.org and elsewhere